harry934/harry934/README.md

   />
 </a>
 <p>
-  <strong>Children’s Home Support Platform</strong> is a movile application built to
+  <strong>Children’s Home Support Platform</strong> is a mobile application built to
   <em>facilitate donations and support child sponsorship programs</em>
   for a children’s home.
   <br/><br/>